osmocom/docker-playground/README.md

 ## Running a testsuite
 All testsuite folders start with `ttcn3` or `nplab`.
-Run the following to build/update all required containers and start a specific testsuite:
+Run the following to build/update all required containers from the "master" branch and start a specific testsuite:

 ```
 $ cd ttcn3-mgw-test